CCGSRobotics/Sensory-Abilities-2018/Audio-Code/Speaker Demo Stuff/Readme.md

 At this point, you are all good to go!

-## Known issues and practical solutions
+## Known issues and Practical Solutions
 1. The audio output is garbled (extremely unclear):
 	- This is most likely because the internet connection between the client and the server is poor.
 	- It is also possible that the microphone is spoilt or broken.
 In which needs to be checked with code that is not reliant on internt.